WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### Deploying to ASG

-- it may happen that **scale out event will occur during the deployment**.
+- it may happen that **scale out an event will occur during the deployment**.
 In such situations, **you will probably have 2 versions of your application running**.

 * you should **suspend asg for the deployment period** or **redeploy your application again** after the initial deployment.